Released: 12th January 2004

 Ironically, by not pushing Stacie Orrico to any great length, I Promise ends up being one of the best showcases for her quality as a pop singer.
 Even when the song swells to a climactic key-change for the finale, she remains completely in control and drops some gorgeous ad-libs.

-Although this wasn’t a major release in all territories, it still received a great video, which looks like a fair old budget behind it.
-It’s a little less concept-driven than the other singles from the Stacie Orrico album, but much like I Promise itself, is a nice change of pace.
+Although this wasn’t a major single in all territories, it still received a great video, which looks like a fair old budget behind it.
+It’s a little less concept-driven than the others from the Stacie Orrico album, but much like I Promise itself, is a nice change of pace.
 It features Stacie dealing with an unfortunate case of rising damp in her very desirable ‘00s apartment.
 It soon transpires to be a bit more serious, and her abode is rapidly flooded as water pours from the ceiling and – curiously – through the telephone (is that even possible?).
 She’s totally chill about the whole thing though, and after fleeing to higher ground – or, in this case, her bed – she nonchalantly wades through the water and with a biblical nod to Noah’s Ark, picks up a white feather to signify that the flood is over.
 Interspersed throughout the video are some stunning cutaway shots, featuring Stacie against a heavenly white backdrop.
 It’s a fairly unassuming aesthetic, but it fits the song perfectly.

 It wasn’t entirely surprising to see I Promise slip into the chart at #22, even in the quieter post-Christmas period.
 It’s very much the antithesis of Stacie Orrico’s earlier singles and seemed almost deliberately intent on ushering her away from the limelight and back to a safe space much closer to her roots.
 And fundamentally that’s what I Promise is; a beautifully understated moment that showcases Stacie Orrico as a Christian contemporary artist.
 Any success – however limited – the track enjoyed as a mainstream pop single was a bonus.
 Commercially, it was a very odd direction for the record label to take the Stacie Orrico album, but artistically it made perfect sense And for everyone who has ever loved gloopy ballads tucked away at the end of a pop album: justice, at last.